Worksite Wellness

 - Promote and encourage participation in local races (5K, 10K, Triathlon, etc.).
 Resource: LA Race Events

-- *Educate employees on how physical activity can help reduce the risk for stroke and hypertension.
+- *Educate employees on how physical activity can help reduce the risk of stroke and hypertension.
 Resource: MillionHearts

 Medium-Cost Activities